dennisXZX/devops-notes/AWS-S3.md

 Encryption in Transit is achieved by SSL/TLS.
 (TLS is the new name for SSL)

-Encryption At Rest (Server Side) is provided by AWS.
+Encryption At Rest (Server Side Encryption) is provided by AWS.

 #### Versioning

 - Stores all versions of an object (including all writes and even if you delete an object)

+- Once enabled, versioning cannot be disabled, only suspended

-- Versioning's MFA Delete capability, which uses multi-factor authentication
+- Versioning's MFA Delete capability, which uses multi-factor authentication to add additional layer of security

 #### Lifecycle Management